scando1993/thingsboard.github.io/docs/user-guide/integrations/thingpark.md

 * TOC
 {:toc}

-ThingPark Integration allows to stream data from Actility ThingPark servers to ThingsBoard and converts binary device payloads to the ThingsBoard format.
+ThingPark Integration allows to stream data from Actility ThingPark servers to Pacificsoft and converts binary device payloads to the Pacificsoft format.

  ![image](/images/user-guide/integrations/thingpark-integration.svg)